TheTechAngle/TheTechAngle.github.io/_posts/EC2.md

 * Reserve Instance -for 24/7 instances, for more than a year

 one or two reserve instances to cover its normal customer demand but also allow autoscaling to automatically launch on-demand instances during periods of unusually high demand.

+#### Instance Lifecycle

+* Terminating - Will shut it down, resources will be reallocated
+* Stopping - Will lose nonpersistent public IP address and data on instance volume, but not data on EBS vol

+You can also change its instance type to increase or decrease its compute, memory, and stor- age capacity.
+You will need to stop the instance, change the type, and then restart it.

+#### Resource Tags

+AWS resource tags can be used to label everything.